-Thirty-eight S. dysenteriae isolates belonged to 4 MLST patterns (STs): ST57, ST191, ST228 and ST229.
-Among them, ST57 and ST191 were previously reported, while ST228 and ST229 were novel types.
-The allele number for each locus and the designation of the ST are listed in Fig 1 and shared on the EcMLST website.
-The most common STs identified were ST228 (n=13) and ST229 (n=15), accounting for 73.68% (28/38).
-ST228 and ST229 were major ST types for dairy cows (Jinchang and Wuwei) and beef cattle (Zhangye and Baiyin) farms, respectively.
+Thirty-eight S. dysenteriae isolates belonged to 4 STs, ST57, ST191, ST228 and ST229.
+Among them, ST57 and ST191 were previously reported, while ST228 and ST229 were unique.
+The allele number for each locus and the designation of the ST are listed in Fig. 1 and shared on the EcMLST website.
+The most common STs identified were ST228 (n = 13) and ST229 (n = 15), accounting for 73.68% (28/38).
+ST228 and ST229 were major ST types for dairy cows and beef cattle, respectively.
 In addition, these two ST types were different by 3 loci: arcA, clpX, mutS.
 The other ST type, ST57 includes 2 isolates from beef cattle and 5 isolates from dairy cows.
 ST191 was only isolated from three steers in Linxia (Fig. 1, Fig. 2).

 PFGE-based genotype analysis

 The genotypes and genetic relatedness of the 38 isolates were further determined by using PFGE.
-PFGE patterns of these S. dysenteriae isolates were heterogeneous; however, multiple PFGE patterns were present among these strains (Fig 3).
-With approximately 80% similarity, XbaI-digested S. dysenteriae type 1 could be divided into 28 distinctive PFGE patterns (PT) and belonged to two major groups: A (A1-A4) and B (B1-B3), with 66% similarity.
-The cluster result of PFGE was similar with MLST, however, the same ST strain can be divided into several similar PT types.
-For example, the ST229 type is divided into 10 PT types, and the ST228 type is divided into 9 PT types.
-Interestingly, most strains in different geographical locations can be clustered individually, and strains in the farm can be divided into multiple PT types.
+PFGE patterns of these S. dysenteriae isolates were heterogeneous; however, multiple PFGE patterns were present among these strains (Fig. 3).
+With approximately 80% similarity, XbaI-digested S. dysenteriae type 1 could be divided into 28 distinctive PFGE patterns (PT) and belonged to two major groups: A (A1-A4) and B (B1-B3), about 66% similarity.
+Interestingly, most strains in different geographical locations can be clustered individually, suggesting high genetic diversity among S. dysenteriae 1.

 Prevalence of virulence genes

 The frequencies of some major Shigella virulence genes in this study.
 A total of five virulence genes were detected in those isolates involving ipaH, ipaBCD, ial, sen, and stx.
 The most frequently observed virulence genes are ipaH (100%), ipaBCD (92.11%), stx (73.68%), and ial (57.89%).
 The Shigella enterotoxin genes sen (28.95%) are occasionally present in Wuwei and Jinchang isolates.
-None of the studied strains possessed the set1A or set1B gene.
+None of the study strains possessed the set1A or set1B gene.